sophiahuangg/redditbot/README.md

 # Overview

 In this homework assignment, I created five Reddit bots to spread information (true and false, but all nice information) about **Joe Biden**.
-I worked with madlibs to generate texts about Biden.
-I learned how to use the PRAW library.
+I worked with madlibs to generate texts about Biden, and I learned how to use the PRAW library.
+I also created a sixth bot to play with the Markovify library.

 ### Bot Names

 My bot names are as follows: